nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ## Code
-This code can be found in repository as a [notebook](https://github.com/nonvisual/budget_optimization/blob/main/data/Data%20preparation.ipynb)
+This code can be found in the repository as a [notebook](https://github.com/nonvisual/budget_optimization/blob/main/data/Data%20preparation.ipynb)

 ## The whole series of posts
 1. [Budget optimization intro](/2020/11/22/budget-optimization-intro)